sergevas/growlab-v1/README.md

 ## Connected Garden application inspired by the [#Growlab](https://github.com/alexellis/growlab) contest, initiated by [Alex Ellis](https://twitter.com/alexellisuk)

-This repo contains application, intended to be installed to the Raspberry Pi.
+This repo contains an application, intended to be installed on the Raspberry Pi.

 Also, a few dependencies should be installed before the application deployment: